Risto-Stevcev/bs-declaredom/README.md

 npm install --save @ristostevcev/bs-declaredom
 ```

-Make sure to set `package-specs.module` to `es6` in your project's `bsconfig.json` to compile to ES modules.
+Make sure to set `package-specs.module` in your project's `bsconfig.json` to
+`es6-global` to compile to ES modules for the browser.

+If you're using declaredom to generate static HTML or CSS on the backend, add an
+additional package-spec for `commonjs` in your `bsconfig.json`.
+If you're generating
+static HTML on the backend, make sure to also install and initialize [jsdom][9]
+and set `global.window` and `global.document`, [like so][10].

 ## Examples